We don’t support this browser anymore.

 Our view

-And LVMH’s higher item price points are supported by what we view as genuine creative and marketing superiority at LVMH.
-We're not alone in thinking LVMH has a best-in-class stable of labels.
+And LVMH’s high item price points are supported by what we view as genuine creative and marketing superiority.
 Being able to charge more means LVMH's operating margins are healthy too, which has also dripped down into free cash flow, ultimately underpinning the group's current ability to pay dividends.
-However no dividend is ever guaranteed.
+However, no dividend is ever guaranteed.

 Adept management is a serious asset too.
 The group's CEO Bernard Arnault, is the group's largest shareholder, which probably explains the focus on long-term success.

 No investment comes without risks and we think it's prudent to remember there would be knocks to the valuation as and when Arnault steps down.
-Succession planning has stepped up a notch, and he can’t stay in the job forever.
 We have faith it will be well-handled, but given his huge influence, there are likely to be jitters when the day comes.
-Also, if LVMH ever put a foot wrong when it comes to its creative reputation, we view this as the other risk to monitor in terms of sentiment.

 LVMH key facts